Not Without Me

 “With the Chimera of Isis, the elements bond in the dark realm.”

 “What the hell does that mean?”
 I asked them.
-All I ever did was question them; though I don’t know why I even bother.
+All I ever did was question them; though I don’t know why I even bother, they never give a clear answer.

 “Make haste to the dark portal.”
 Isabelle’s distinct voice commanded; she sounded worried.
 I snapped awake and a tidal wave of emotions flooded in.